 Ask your attendees what topics they’d like to hear or discuss at future meetings.

 Interest group meeting charges will depend on the individual FHS, their financial situation, the demographics of their region, their membership base, and any existing fee policies for special interest groups.
 Some groups may offer this service free to members or charge a gold coin donation.
 Other groups charge a small fee for members and slightly more for non-members.
 CDFHS DIG meetings and drop-in clinics are free to members and newcomers (first time), and we charge a fee for repeat non-members.
+If a non-member joins up on the day, offer to reduce their membership fee by any fee they paid to attend that session.
 If you have to pay for your meeting room hire, you may need to charge a small fee to recover those costs.

 Finding new members for your DNA Interest Group won’t be too difficult if you share your genetic genealogy experiences and success stories within your FHS and the wider community.